FutureWorkshops/Notifiable-Android/README.md

 ### Transitive dependencies

-The Notifiable SDK relies on other 3rd party libraries to function:
+The Notifiable SDK relies on other 3rd party libraries to function **that must be available at compile time**:
 -  `com.android.support:support-annotations:27.0.0`
 -  `joda-time:joda-time2.10.1`
 - `com.squareup.retrofit2:retrofit:2.3.0`